CSE482Winter2021/Team-NaviBuzz/README.md

 - ~using a duplicate path name for a new path fully crashes the app, should be an error message~
 - path name gets saved even if user never records path
 - deleting a single path from the database does not work
+- setting landmark/instruction should create a point at that location, not assign them to the next/last point, gets innacurate with non-straight path lines

 ## Conclusion